olibanjoli/VJoystick/web/docs/intro.md

 - Trim1
 - Trim2 (currently not working)

 Technically, it is possible to use two game controllers controlled by one VBarControl Touch to access all the axes.
 However, for most simulator applications, 8 axes should be sufficient to provide a satisfying flying/training experience.
-Trim3/Trim4 are currently not available.
+Only Trim3/Trim4 are not usable.
 For buttons there are no limitations, all buttons of the VBCt are mapped.